 - Did you eat breakfast today?
 Eating breakfast can increase alertness and help you stay focused during the school day!
 Visit KidsHealth.org to help you plan a week of healthy breakfasts. #braingains - Rushing around in between your daily activities?
-Snacking on nutritious food such as a banana or some walnuts can keep your energy high and mind more alert during class!
+Snacking on nutritious food such as a banana or walnuts can keep your energy high and mind more alert during class!
 Go to Healthier Generation to see if your snack is a smart snack!

 - Is your child having a difficult time making healthy decisions?
-Get them involved and interested in healthy eating behaviors by going grocery shopping and meal planning together!
+Get them involved and interested in healthy eating behaviors by grocery shopping and meal planning together!
 This can help participation in healthy choices for the whole family. - Did you know that serving sizes depend on your age, gender, physical activity and overall health?
-Use this link to determine what you and your child's fruit and vegetable servings should be daily. - Body Mass Index (BMI) is a measure of body fat based on your weight, height, and gender.
-This tool is an easy way to measure diet and weight problems.
-This CDC website is a great resource to evaluate if your child's BMI is appropriate for their personal factors.
+Use this link to determine what you and your child's fruit and vegetable servings should be daily.